 Artist of The Week: TOBi

 At only eight years old, musical artist TOBi immigrated from Nigeria to Canada.
 Assimilation and isolation within a new, unfamiliar culture is a challenge millions have experienced.
-As TOBi faced this new reality, making music became his coping strategy.
+As TOBi experienced this same cultural shift in his surroundings, making music became his coping strategy.

 While his childhood home championed distinct musical genres, TOBi developed a natural interest in not only R&B and soul, but also in the New York rap scene– a genre erupting just below his residence in Toronto.
 With dynamic life experiences and exposure to countless cultures, TOBi’s current musical identity is a culmination of his diversity.